scarletcho/prep4kaldi/README.md

 </br>

 ## What it does
-These codes help data preparation for building an ASR system in Kaldi by creating 'text', 'utt2spk', 'segments', and 'wav.scp' under 'required' folder.
+These codes help data preparation for building an ASR system in Kaldi by creating the following text files within 'required' folder:
+- Files created:
+	- 'text'
+	- 'utt2spk'
+	- 'segments'
+	- 'wav.scp'

 ## Inputs to be specified
 (1) **datadir**